How to Disable System Integrity Protection (rootless) in Mac OS X

-If you plan on doing something else in the Terminal or OS X Utilities screen you may want to leave off the auto-reboot command at the end, and yes, in case you were wondering, this is the same recovery mode used to reinstall OS X with Internet Recovery.
+If you plan on doing something else in the Terminal or Mac OS Utilities screen you may want to leave off the auto-reboot command at the end, and yes, in case you were wondering, this is the same recovery mode used to reinstall Mac OS X with Internet Recovery.

 Once the Mac boots up again, System Integrity Protection will be disabled entirely in Mac OS X, thereby allowing full access to the protected folders outlined above.

-Checking the Status of Rootless / System Integrity Protection in OS X
+Checking the Status of Rootless / System Integrity Protection in Mac OS X

 If you want to know the status of rootless before rebooting or without rebooting the Mac into recovery mode, just issue the following command into the Terminal:

 You’ll either see one of two messages, enabled indi:

 $ csrutil status

 If at any time you wish to change the status of rootless, another reboot into Recovery Mode is required.